Researchers Find A Remarkable Ripple Effect When You Give Cash To Poor Families

 By contrast, the new study has a far broader scope, says Kandpal — encompassing not just a much larger number of participants but a vast range of goods and businesses whose pricing practices the researchers meticulously monitored.

-"It's a supercredible, interesting study," says Kandpal.
+"It's a super credible, interesting study," says Kandpal.
 "And very carefully done."

-Her one caveat about the results concerns the timing.
+Her main caveat about the results concerns the timing.

 "I'd be curious to see if they persist in the longer run," she says.
 "Eighteen months is certainly not short.
 But it's not terribly long either."

-Indeed, some studies of one-time cash grants have suggested that over time those who did not get the aid ultimately catch up to those who did when it comes to income and other measures of well-being.
+Indeed, some studies of one-time cash grants have suggested that over time those who did not get the aid ultimately catch up to those who did — reaching similar levels of income and other measures of well-being.

 But Michael Faye, co-founder and president of GiveDirectly, says even if it turns out that a one-time cash infusion provides only a temporary boost, "I don't think that's necessarily a bad thing."

-He points out that this still means that during the period people are getting the boost, their lives are substantially better.
+After all, he points out, during the period people are getting the boost, their lives are substantially better.
 And that has become all the more significant "when we now know that the people not receiving cash may also be benefiting indirectly."

-The finding also adds a new twist to an argument that GiveDirectly has been making about how donors should judge its noncash aid programs.
-The charity argues that donors should ensure that any noncash program provides more benefits than simply giving recipients an equivalent amount of cash.
+The finding also adds a new twist to an argument that GiveDirectly has been making about how donors should judge their noncash aid programs.
+The charity has long maintained that donors should ensure that any noncash program provides more benefits than simply giving recipients an equivalent amount of cash.

-This study, he says, suggests they should also gauge how much spillover benefit the program brings to the broader community.
+This study, Faye says, suggests donors should also gauge how much spillover benefit any noncash program brings to the broader community.

 Miguel agrees.
 In the competition between traditional aid programs and cash aid, he says, "cash just became a lot more effective."